felix-zenk/tor-quick/README.md

         FORWARD_ADDR: 127.0.0.1:80
 ```

-This will create a hidden service that forwards traffic to the localhost.
+This will create a hidden service that forwards HTTP traffic to the localhost.
 You can also combine `tor-quick` with a webserver, that should be accessible as a hidden service,
 in the compose stack: